ca-schumacher/pred_Float/README.md

 ## Results and Conclusions

-The trained model trains well (R2: 0.995) and does well to predict the testset data (R2: 0.965).
+The model trains well (R2: 0.995) and does well to predict the test dataset (R2: 0.965).
 A little overfitting is found, as seen by the discrepancy between train and test set.
 For our purpose here, this is of no harm and can be further improved, e.g. by cross validation.

 The most important features (or process parameters) for predicting the impurity of the floatation process were (in order of their importance): Ore Pulp pH level, the Iron feed, the Silica feed and the Amina Flow.